ojoffe/DataQuest-2024/README.md

-use the test file in mine when running the code, train file can be the original
+use the test(3) I attached when running the code, train file can be the original.
+For results just look at the predicted fraud column and line it up with the transaction number